-The board requires all governors to complete the register of pecuniary interests on an annual basis at the beginning of each academic year.
+The board requires all governers to complete the register of pecuniary interests at the beginning of each academic year.

-The committee structure continues to be very effective, including the newly formed audit committee.
-The board are satisfied that the quality of the data provided by the school is good.
-The quality of education committee continue to check the academic outcomes against expected outcomes and national and local trends.
+The committee structure continues to be very effective and referring items to the audit and risk committee is now a standing item on all committee agenda.
+The board are satisfied that the quality of data remains good.
+The quality of education committee continues to check academic outcomes against expected outcomes and national and local trends.
 The finance committee check through the internal scrutiny checks and external benchmarking to ensure that the school is providing value for money.
-The key challenge for the year will be managing the school budget in view of the self-funding of the teachers' pay award and the increase in energy prices on an already stretched budget.